mudler/LocalAI/docs/content/model-compatibility/_index.en.md

 ### Hardware requirements

 Depending on the model you are attempting to run might need more RAM or CPU resources.
-Check out also [here](https://github.com/ggerganov/llama.cpp#memorydisk-requirements) for `ggml` based backends. `rwkv` is less expensive on resources.
+Check out also [here](https://github.com/ggerganov/llama.cpp#memorydisk-requirements) for `gguf` based backends. `rwkv` is less expensive on resources.

 ### Model compatibility table